dyl77/LinuxImitation/README.md

 - cp <modifier1> <modifier2> : Copies a file or directory from its current name modifier1 to its new name modifier2, for directories this will also copy children.
 - whereis <modifier1> : Searches the entire directory tree for the file name entered for modifier1, and returns its directory path.

-Information on usage and documentation will be inserted here when availible.

 ![UML](/Project1DSA2.png)